-SHOWMANSHIP HORSE
+SHOWMANSHIP

 - 1. All horse exhibitors are encouraged to participate in the Showmanship class. - 2.
-All entries must be made by designated deadlines. - 3.
-Grand Champion and Reserve Grand Champion rosettes will be awarded in each class, if the judge considers the exhibit worthy.
-Top two from each class will go onto compete in Supreme Showman.
+The animal used in this class must be exhibited in a 4-H/FFA division class. - 3.
+All exhibitors must show their own animals. - 4.
+Show order is Senior, Intermediate, and Junior. - 5.
+The top two from each class will go on to compete in Supreme Showman.